isc-projects/stork/doc/user/install.rst

 ``--skip-tls-cert-verification`` flag or ``STORK_AGENT_SKIP_TLS_CERT_VERIFICATION`` environment variable set to 1, to disable Kea certificate verification.

-The Kea CA accepts only requests signed with a trusted certificate, when the ``cert-required`` parameter is set to ``true`` in the Kea CA configuration file.
+The Kea accepts only requests signed with a trusted certificate, when the ``cert-required`` parameter is set to ``true`` in the Kea CA configuration file.
 In this case, the Stork agent must use valid certificates; it cannot use self-signed certificates created during Stork agent registration.

-If the Kea CA is configured to use Basic Auth, the Stork agent will read the credentials from the Kea CA configuration file.
+If the Kea is configured to use Basic Auth, the Stork agent will read the credentials from the Kea CA configuration file.
 The Stork agent chooses credentials with user name beginning with ``stork``.
 If there is no such user, the agent will use the first user from the list.